-Liberty Island may be utilized for private evening events of up to 1,200 people.
+The Statue of Liberty may be utilized for private evening events of up to 1,200 people.
 Daytime picnics and barbecues are also available during regular park visiting hours.
-For more information, please contact Evelyn Hill, Inc., at (201) 333-7819.
+For more information, please contact Evelyn Hill, Inc., at (212) 363-3180.

-SPECIAL SERVICES &
+SPECIAL SERVICES ‡

-Most facilities, including elevators, restrooms, and the statue's pedestal, are accessible.
-All exhibits are wheelchairaccessible.
+Most facilities, including elevators, restrooms and the statue's pedestal, are accessible to visitors with disabilities.
+All exhibits are wheelchair-accessible.
 To reach the crown, visitors must be able to climb stairs.
 Tactile exhibits and audio tapes are available for visually-impaired visitors.
-Video exhibits have subtitles, and audio tour wands have screens that offer American Sign Language.
-Assisted listening devices are available for hearing-impaired visitors.
+Video exhibits have subtitles, and assisted listening devices are available for hearing-impaired visitors.
 A limited number of wheelchairs are available on both Liberty and Ellis Islands.
-Contact a ranger for assistance.
+Contact a ranger for any assistance you might need.